jrohatiner/ng-2Display/README.md

 I am using Grunt command to load modRewrite configuration to load the api/url to the localhost for http request

-Then visit [http://localhost:8080](http://localhost:8080) in your browser.
-You should see an application with the header `Angular 2 Simple Reddit`.
+Then visit [http://localhost:9000](http://localhost:9000) in your browser.
+You should see an application with the header `AngularJS Simple Mobile Test Application`.

 ## Getting Help